 Here’s a video I made in my Facebook Group all about this bit of research, as well as how language plays a role in self-regulation throughout the lifespan:

-How Can I Help My Toddler Self-Regulate?
+How Can I Help My Toddler or Preschooler Self-Regulate?

 - Focus on giving kids strategies to build their own self-regulation instead of always being a source of external regulation for them.
 As parents, this could mean holding space (as hard as it is) during a tantrum, but also teaching skills like breathing techniques or practicing a difficult situation at home before going out.